Sant Joan in Barcelona: What's Celebrated and the Best Plans for night

 What's open on 24 June in Barcelona?

 Not much.
-The 24th is a public holiday, so most shops, museums and tourist attractions are closed.
+The 24th is a public holiday, so most shops, museums, and tourist attractions are closed.
 Restaurants and cafés gradually open through the day.
-Plan a slow, recovery-style day rather than packed sightseeing.
+Plan a slow, recovery-style day rather than packed sightseeing — a late lunch with family-style Catalan food is the local way.

 One night a year, Barcelona stops being a city and becomes a fire festival.

 Plan ahead, eat well, drink cava, stay out until sunrise.
-And taste the Catalan food culture behind it all on one of our small-group tours.
+And the days before and after — taste the Catalan food culture behind it all with the locals who grew up celebrating Sant Joan their whole lives.

 Book your Barcelona food tour